mbmcmullen27/lox/README.md

     ```
 - ^^ BINARY_OP is a macro
 > "I admit this is a fairly adventurous use of the C preprocessor."

+### Chapter 17 Pratt Parser
+- defining an Enum so we can more easily use an array as a table and reference elements by name is pretty clever.
+I wonder how common is this pattern.